 Audi will offer the first glimpse of its "Tesla Model X fighter" there, according to unnamed sources cited by Automotive News Europe (subscription required).

-The Q6 e-tron may be one of a number of Q6 variants--including models with conventional gasoline and diesel powertrains.
+The e-tron may be one of a number of variants of an upcoming Q6 model--including versions with conventional gasoline and diesel powertrains.

 Plug-in hybrid and hydrogen fuel-cell versions are also possible, the sources said.